The 2017 Brochure is coming soon!

 Do I have to enroll for graduate credit?

-No. You may attend by simply paying the conference registration fee ($75.00 payable to “NHBDA”).
+No. You may attend by simply paying the conference registration fee of $75.00 ($25.00 for full time enrolled students) payable to “NHBDA”.
 However, if you are in a position to attend the institute for credit, you are urged to do so, since tuition is the principal means by which we are able to make this institute available to band directors throughout the northeast.

 I have enrolled for credit before.
 Am I able to do so again?